-Brake power (kW) Figure 4 Variation of specific fuel consumption with load
+Figure 4 Variation of specific fuel consumption with load

-3) The carbon dioxide emission from the diesel engine with different blends is shown in figure 5.
-The CO_2 increased with the increase of load conditions for diesel and for biodiesel blended fuels.
-The blends of Hemp oil followed the same trend of CO_2 emission as of diesel oil.
+3) The carbon dioxide emission from the diesel engine with different blends is shown in Figure 5.
+The CO2 increased with the increase of load conditions for diesel and for biodiesel blended fuels.
+The blends of Hemp oil followed the same trend of CO2 emission as of diesel oil.

-Brake power (kW) Figure 5 Variation of CO2 emission with load
+Figure 5 Variation of CO2 emission with load

 4) As the load increases, there was a gradual decrease in CO emission from the biofuel with respect to diesel.
-It can be estimated from figure 6 that CO emission of B20 HOME is comparable to that of diesel over the given range of load while that of B10 HOME is little higher.
+It can be estimated from Figure 6 that CO emission of B20 HOME is comparable to that of diesel over the given range of load while that of B10 HOME is little higher.
 CO emissions from Jatropha blends were between B10 HOME and B20 HOME blends.
 Biofuel being rich in oxygen gives lesser CO and CO2 emissions.
 H10 represents the percentage of Hemp esters (10%) used in the mixture.